btimby/django-tpq/README.rst

       --once                Run one, then exit.
       --wait WAIT           Wait time.
 Useful with --once.

-Some task statistics are also stored in your Postgres database for reporting purposes.
+Some future statistics are also stored in your Postgres database for reporting purposes.

 .. code:: python